Elon Musk’s positive and negative tests for coronavirus create a quandary for SpaceX

 “NASA and SpaceX are going to work through it together and come to the right conclusion,” Bridenstine said.
 “I will tell you our astronauts have been in quarantine for weeks, and they should not have had contact with anybody.
 They should be in good shape.”

-Asked if this could delay the launch, he said, “I’m not going to say that.
+Asked if this could delay the launch, he said: “I’m not going to say that.
 There’s a lot to learn.”